neubot/neubot/doc/faq.md

 4.10.
 What does the *dashtest* test measure?
 --------------------------------------------

-The *dashtest* test emulates the download of a video payload and uses the following adaptation logic: at the beginning, the client requests the first segment using the lowest bitrate representation.
-During the download of the first segment, the client calculates the estimated available bandwidth of the downloaded segment by dividing the size of segment in kbit by the elapsed download time in second.
+The ``dashtest`` test emulates the download of a video payload using the Dynamic Adaptive Streaming over HTTP (DASH) MPEG standard.
+This test, in particular, uses the following DASH rate-adaptation logic: at the beginning of the test, the dashtest client requests the first segment using the lowest bitrate representation.
+During the download of the first segment, the client calculates the estimated available bandwidth of the downloaded segment by dividing the size of such segment (in kbit) by the download time (in seconds).
 If the download lasted less than two seconds, the client requests a bigger next segment; otherwise, if the download lasted more than two seconds, the client requests a smaller next segment.
-This process is, of course, repeated for all subsequent segments.
+This process is, of course, repeated for all subsequent segments, thereby adapting the requested bitrate representation to the download speed.

 - - -